On this page:

 • the proposed bushfire protection measures

-• the location of any dwelling on the land or building used for accommodation (including a dwelling) within 10m of the outbuilding on adjacent land
+• the location of any dwelling on the land or building used for accommodation within 10m of the outbuilding on adjacent land

 • areas of defendable space and vegetation management requirements

-• the fire separation requirements (where Table 7 is applicable).
+• the specific fire separation constructions requirements (where applicable).

 An application that meets all the above criteria is not required to be referred to the relevant fire authority for comment.